antoniofurone/cy-urbanbot/cy-urbanbot/Readme.txt

-Urbanbot is a telegram bot through which citizen can send warnings to city administration, tell story lived in a particulare place and find tourist sites around them.
+Urbanbot is a framework to build telegram bot through which citizen can send warnings to city administration, tell story lived in a particulare place and find tourist sites around them.

-Urbanbot is based on other two open source projects: cy-bss-core (https://github.com/antoniofurone/cy-bss-core.git) and cy-bss-ironhorse (https://github.com/antoniofurone/cy-bss-ironhorse.git).
+Urbanbot is based on others two open source projects: cy-bss-core (https://github.com/antoniofurone/cy-bss-core.git) and cy-bss-ironhorse (https://github.com/antoniofurone/cy-bss-ironhorse.git).

 Installation